MiniEggz/prefect2.0-basics/README.md

 <br>

-## Creating and using prefect profiles
+## Creating and using Prefect profiles
 Prefect profiles are good to switch between local work and work using Prefect cloud, or between different workspaces on the cloud.
 To set up profiles up using:

 ```